 If the DRE instructor who observed and supervised the candidate's evaluation is not available in person to review and approve the Face Sheet and narrative, the candidate should prepare a copy or scan of the completed Face Sheet and narrative and send it to the DRE instructor who observed the evaluation for review and approval.
 After the DRE instructor reviews and approves the candidates evaluation the DRE instructor should return any documentation, feedback and/or comments to the DRE candidate.
 (The recommended way will be by e-mail so a date and time is recorded on the correspondence.)
-If the DRE instructor will not be available in person to sign the candidate's Progress Log, they should indicate in their correspondence to the DRE candidate that they authorize another DRE instructor to sign the candidate's Progress Log on their behalf.
+If the DRE instructor will not be available in person to sign the candidate's Progress Log, they should indicate in their correspondence to the DRE candidate they authorize another DRE instructor to sign the candidate's Progress Log on their behalf.
 The candidates should keep any returned correspondence with the original evaluation in case any future review is necessary for certification purposes.

-As a reminder, if a DRE candidate is acting as a Scribe or an Observer, they will have to prepare a written report of the evaluation they participated in to receive credit for the evaluation.
+vritten report of the evaluation they participated in to receive credit for the evaluation.